 9.2.
 Client further represents and warrants that:

-- it shall not make any representations, guarantees, or warranties of any type concerning the Fitbit Products & Services to Participants or any other third parties which are in addition to or inconsistent with those set forth in the Fitbit Materials and/or these Client Terms.
+a) it shall not make any representations, guarantees, or warranties of any type concerning the Products & Services to Participants or any other third parties which are in addition to or inconsistent with those set forth in the Materials and/or these Client Terms.

 9.3.
 Fitbit will not be liable for breach of any of the representations, warranties, covenants, or other terms in these Client Terms to the extent that the breach arises from:

-- use of any Fitbit Solutions and/or Fitbit Products & Services other than as intended in accordance with normal operating procedures and any documentation or instructions provided by Fitbit;
+a) use of Fitbit Care and/or Products & Services other than as intended in accordance with normal operating procedures and any documentation or instructions provided by Fitbit;

-- any alterations or maintenance to any Fitbit Solutions and/or Fitbit Products & Services done by anyone other than Fitbit or someone authorized by Fitbit;
+b) any alterations or maintenance to Fitbit Care and/or Products & Services done by anyone other than Fitbit or someone authorized by Fitbit;

-- any problem with a computer or other hardware which inter-operates with the Fitbit Solutions and/or Fitbit Products & Services or any software which is installed on that computer or other hardware; or
+c) any problem with a computer or other hardware which inter-operates with Fitbit Care and/or the Products & Services or any software which is installed on that computer or other hardware; or

-- use of the Fitbit Solutions and/or Fitbit Products & Services in combination with any other hardware or software, unless this use has been approved by Fitbit in writing.
+d) use of Fitbit Care and/or the Products & Services in combination with any other hardware or software, unless this use has been approved by Fitbit in writing.

 9.4.
 TO THE EXTENT PERMITTED BY APPLICABLE LAW, THE WARRANTIES AND CONDITIONS STATED IN THESE CLIENT TERMS ARE IN LIEU OF ALL OTHER WARRANTIES, CONDITIONS OR OTHER TERMS, WHETHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OR CONDITIONS AS TO MERCHANTABILITY, QUALITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT, ALL OF WHICH ARE EXPRESSLY EXCLUDED.